 For companies to thrive, people need to be given roles that align with their unique abilities.
-Everyone has specific gifts and talents — the People Analyzer is a great resource to evaluate an individual and their place in the company based on those talents.
+Everyone has specific gifts and talents — the People Analyzer is a great resource to evaluate an individual on those talents.

 Having no structure or processes is risky.
 It will not go well!
 For more information on how to narrow down your processes, read this blog!

 Pillar #6: Traction